Alphazs/How-To-be-a-Hacker/README.md

 then re real question is, how to be one... well u cant, u just read this for no fucking reason nice one, just know how to code and watch a video or something, im not ur guy

-well i hope u find this helpfull and if u did dm me on discord for any problems on the tutorial ALPHA#1337
+well i hope u find this helpfull and if u did dm me on discord for any problems on the tutorial ALPHA#1337 (i dont have a discord anymore)

 :D